 |Study Period||Start date||Census date||WW date||End date|

-Defend or refute a position by employing peer-reviewed scientific literature in appropriately referenced written documents
+- Defend or refute a position using peer-reviewed scientific literature in appropriately referenced written documents

 |Timetable||View the lecture timetable | View the full unit timetable|